kiancn/CallbackMethod/README.md

 * The CallbackMethods and CallbackPack are non-generic types and are ideal for simpler signalling tasks.

         * CallbackMethod
-        * MethodPack
+        * CallbackPack

 These are non-generic versions that are very easy to pass around;
 but that have low type-safety and limited capabilities when it comes to parameters

-* The CallMes and CallPacks can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.
+* The CallMe<V,O>s and CallPacks<V,O> can do what the non-generics do - and much much more, and have a degree of type-safety and allow many complex task types.

         * CallMe<V,O>        type instances are objects that contains a method you can execute whereever
         * CallPack<V,O>        type is a Glorified list of CallMes (but with exception handling)

 Personally I like the generics much better, but both versions work fine.